bakercp/ofxFAISS/docs/GETTING_STARTED.md

 Solution: Use Linux if you want GPU acceleration.

+#### BLAS library selection for CPU operations

+In informal tests (running `$ time faiss/tests/./demo_ivfpq_indexing `), CPU operations were _slightly_ faster using the Accelerate framework rather than using MKL.
+MKL flags were tuned according to [https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/)  Tests were performed on a Late 2012 Macbook Pro, so newer processors may yield better results.

 ### Linux

 Tested and configured for Ubuntu 16.04 (Linux Mint 18.1 to be precise).